 About this Blog:

-The section on Evolution focuses how morphological changes or changes to the shape of the body influenced, and were influenced by, the infant carrying strategies of hominins.
+The section on Evolution focuses on how morphological changes or changes to the shape of the body influenced and were influenced by, the infant carrying technology of hominins.

 The section on History draws from art history, archaeology, and literature to theorize infant carrying strategies of humans, including archaic humans.